wmoore012/music_title_parser/README.md

 ## Why I Built It

-Song titles from streaming platforms are a mess:
+Song titles from streaming platforms are a mess (Tuned for YouTube):

 - `"Dreams (feat.
 Snoop Dogg) [Remix]"`
 - `"Dreams - Radio Edit"`